moan0s/ILMO/README.md

 ## Requirements
 This code requires a PHP version higher than 5.6.38 and an SQL-Database (best results with MariaDB).

-For the tracking of workin hours you need an RasperryPi with an RFID-Chip and display (128x64 prefered) with the following software:
+For the tracking of workin hours you can use an RasperryPi with a RFID-Chip and display (128x64 prefered) with the following software:
 Python3
 SPI-Py from: https://github.com/lthiery/SPI-Py
 MFRC522-Python from: https://github.com/mxgxw/MFRC522-python/ (Attention: not maintained, I made manual changes that will be published soon)